Let’s be honest. We all know there are a lot of things about modern life that are not good for our health.

 - A split design so you can have the two halves of the keyboard further apart and hold your arms at a more comfortable angle.

-- A curved keyboard design that aligns the relevant keys more accurately with the varying length of our fingers.
+- A curved keyboard design that aligns the relevant keys more accurately with the varying lengths of our fingers.

 - Mechanical keys that require less pressure to engage.

 We think that probably the best ergonomic keyboard you can get is the Perixx PERIBOARD 512W Ergonomic Split Keyboard.
 It is a mechanical keyboard with split keys, but it is still in one piece so it is less confusing for those who are unaccustomed to a fully split keyboard.